 2. Cancellation and Curtailment

 What happens if you are on holiday and you are injured and have to return early.
-Or a family member suddenly becomes ill and you want to return home.
+Or a close family member suddenly becomes ill and you need to return home.
 All perfectly possible scenarios.

 In Africa, cancellation charges are much more severe than in many destinations.
-Here it is very common for safari camps to charge 100% cancellation fees 30 days prior to travel (or even longer for some safari camps).
+This is due to the small size of the camps and the long time between booking and travel.
+(Most safari camps cannot resell rooms if they are cancelled only a couple of weeks prior to travel.)
+So here it is very common for safari camps to charge 100% cancellation fees 30 days prior to travel.
+(This could be even longer for some safari camps).
 So any of these scenarios is likely to cost you a lot of money…

 Of course I can go on about the many other benefits of travel insurance.
 Such as compensation for flight delays, claiming for lost luggage or lost items etc. But frankly these costs are nothing compared to thousands spent on medical fees or the loss of your whole holiday cost.